HL7/davinci-alerts/input/pagecontent/guidance.md

 An HTTP Status success code is returned on successful submission.

-See the Admit/Transfer/Discharge scenario [Example Transaction] for an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle.
+See the Admit/Transfer/Discharge scenario [Example Transactions] for an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle.

 #### Reliable Delivery